songsang7/arxiv2notion/readme.md

    - `GOOGLE_API_KEY`
 3. Modify `KEYWORDS`, `LOOKBACK_DAYS`, and `MY_RESEARCH_AREA` in `arxiv_to_notion.py`.
 4. That's it!
 The script will run daily via GitHub Actions.
+5. You should add each colum in database in advance by manually(Paper, Abstract, Relatedness, ...
+Results)
 ---

 ## 📅 Scheduling